‘It Brings Us All Close Together’: Neighborhood Gifts Memorial Tree To Family Grieving Lost Son

 Gigerich said Duncan always helped him decorate for the holidays.

-One of his techniques with Duncan’s tree is to mix a string of white lights with color lights, which helps it shine brighter.MORE NEWS: COVID Testing In High Demand Ahead Of Holiday Gatherings: 'People Want To Know'
+One of his techniques with Duncan’s tree is to mix a string of white lights with color lights, which helps it shine brighter.MORE NEWS: Flight Cancellations Put A Damper On Christmas Day Travel